Shoonya-Dev/ShoonyaApi-py/README.md

 ## Contact Us

-For any queries, feel free to reach us , email at apisupport@finvasia.in or call at 0172-4740000 & also Just visit our website there is a Livechat option.
+For any queries, feel free to reach us, email at apisupport@finvasia.in or call at 0172-4740000 & also Just visit our website there is a Live chat option.

 ****
 ## Author